Innkeepr/aws-configuration-helper/README.md

 - Drag File to Instance folder aws-configuration-helper

 ### Step 5: Install prerequisites for AWS
 For the next step you need the AWS Access Key and AWS Secret Access Key.
 If you do not already have them you can create them at AWS --> Click on the Arrow of your username --> choose Ihre Sicherheitsanmeldeinformationen --> go to Zugriffsschlüssel (Zugriffsschlüssel-ID und geheimer Zugriffsschlüssel) --> Neuen Zugriffsschlüssel erstellen.

 To install prerequisites run
-> sudo sh install-prerequisites.sh
+> sh install-prerequisites.sh

 To enter during the process:
 1. [sudo] Passort fuer username: Enter your sudo password